conan-io/docs/examples/conanfile/package_info/components.rst

 attribute.
 With this attribute, you can declare requirements at the component level, not only for components in the same recipe but also for components from other packages that are declared as requires of the Conan package.

+You can have a look at the consumer part by checking the test_package.
+First the conanfile.py: